 Then this happened with the simple building materials…

-With little self-regulation my 5 and, particularly, my 3.5 year old challenged me by wanting to eat most of the core simple building materials.
-They'd build a “cool structure” then with great joy eat their “cool structure”.
+With little self-regulation my 5 and, particularly, my 3.5-year-old challenged me by wanting to eat most of the core simple building materials.
+They’d build a “cool structure” and then with great joy eat their “cool structure”.
 Admittedly I became frustrated with my sons, or maybe with myself.

 How could I expect them NOT to want to eat the marshmallows?
 I hated to squash their joy but I ended the activity sooner than I anticipated that afternoon.
 That evening I was determined to conjure up better, simple building materials for kids (at least my kids), edible or not.
 Here is the list I generated from my brainstorm.

 Simple Building Materials for Kids